This post may contain affiliate links. Please read my disclosure policy.

 How to Make The Best Potato Soup Recipe

-To make Grandmother’s Potato Soup Recipe, you’ll only need to do a few ingredients and to do a few steps.
+To make Grandmother’s easy potato soup recipe, you’ll only need a few ingredients and to follow a few steps.

 Ingredients

-Potatoes – I prefer to use russets.
-You’ll need 2 pounds, about 6 medium russet potatoes.
+• Potatoes – I prefer to use russets.
+You’ll need 2 pounds, about six medium.
+You can also use Yukon gold potatoes.

-Water – you will need enough fresh, clean water to cover the potatoes for covering.
+• Water – You will need enough fresh, clean water to cover the potatoes.

-Salt – add salt to taste for seasoning.
+• Salt and Pepper – add salt and pepper to taste for seasoning.

 Step-by-Step Instructions